Punji/noisferatu/README.md

 Demo video: https://youtube.com/shorts/sy0JyycAC2k?si=m8qY6WxEv8yCJvSo

 ## Project Overview
-Noisferatu is a compact handheld generative texture synthesizer by Phil Schatzmann.
+Noisferatu is a compact handheld generative texture synthesizer by Robert Heel.

 TalkiePCM is a speech synthesis library by Phil Schatzmann that emulates the Texas Instruments TMS5220, a variant of the chip used in the Speak&Spell toy from 1978.